Endijuan33/Base-Deployer/README.md

 ## How to Use the Application

 1.  **Connect Wallet:** Click the "Connect Wallet" button to connect your MetaMask or WalletConnect wallet.
-Ensure you are on the Base Sepolia network.
+Ensure you are on the Base network.
 2.  **Deploy Token:** Use the "Deploy Token" form to create a new ERC-20 token.
 Fill in the name, symbol, and initial supply, then click "Deploy".
 3.  **Send Tokens:** After the token is successfully deployed, use the "Send Token" form to transfer tokens to another address.
 4.  **Contract Verification:** The verification process on Basescan will run automatically after a successful deployment.